 BNSF Railway Company (BNSF) has filed a verified notice of exemption under 49 CFR pt.
-1152 subpart F-Exempt Abandonments to abandon its freight rail operating easement over a 5.3-mile line of railroad owned by the Los Angeles County Metropolitan Transportation Authority (LACMTA), between milepost 7.95 (just north of West 67th Street curbline) and milepost 13.25 (just south of the existing Metro Green Line structure), in the City of Los Angeles, Los Angeles County, Cal. (the line).
-The line traverses United States Postal Service Zip Codes 90043, 90045, 90245, 90301, and 90305 and includes the stations of Hyde Park, Ortiz, Inglewood, and Williams.
+1152 subpart F—Exempt Abandonments to abandon its freight rail easement over an approximately 5.93-mile line of railroad on the Harbor Subdivision, between approximately milepost 2.1 and approximately milepost 7.95, in Los Angeles County, Cal. (the Line).

-A copy of any petition filed with the Board should be sent to BNSF's representative: Karl Morell, Of Counsel, Ball Janik LLP, Suite 225, 655 Fifteenth Street NW., Washington, DC 20005.
+A copy of any petition filed with Board should be sent to BNSF's representative, Peter Denton, Steptoe & Johnson LLP, 1330 Connecticut Ave.
+NW, Washington, DC 20036.

 If the verified notice contains false or misleading information, the exemption is void ab initio.

-BNSF has filed a combined environmental and historic report that addresses the effects, if any, of the abandonment on the environment and historic resources.
-OEA will issue an environmental assessment (EA) by July 30, 2012.
-Interested persons may obtain a copy of the EA by writing to OEA (Room 1100, Surface Transportation Board, Washington, DC 20423-0001) or by calling OEA at (202) 245-0305.
-Assistance for the hearing impaired is available through the Federal Information Relay Service at 1-800-877-8339.
+BNSF has filed a combined environmental and historic report that addresses the potential effects of the abandonment on the environment and historic resources.
+OEA will issue an environmental assessment (EA) by July 19, 2019.
+The EA will be available to interested persons on the Board's website, by writing to OEA, or by calling OEA at (202) 245-0305.
+Assistance for the hearing impaired is available through the Federal Relay Service at (800) 877-8339.
 Comments on environmental and historic preservation matters must be filed within 15 days after the EA becomes available to the public.

 Environmental, historic preservation, public use, or trail use/rail banking conditions will be imposed, where appropriate, in a subsequent decision.

-Pursuant to the provisions of 49 CFR 1152.29(e)(2), BNSF shall file a notice of consummation with the Board to signify that it has exercised the authority granted and fully abandoned the line.
-If consummation has not been effected by BNSF's filing of a notice of consummation by July 25, 2013, and there are no legal or regulatory barriers to consummation, the authority to abandon will automatically expire.
+Pursuant to the provisions of 49 CFR 1152.29(e)(2), BNSF shall file a notice of consummation with the Board to signify that it has exercised the authority granted and fully abandoned the Line.
+If consummation has not been effected by BNSF's filing a notice of consummation by July 15, 2020, and there are no legal or regulatory barriers to consummation, the authority to abandon will automatically expire.

 BILLING CODE 4915-01-P